-Q: What are the differences between asthma and COPD?
+Q: What is the difference between asthma and COPD?
 Can you have both conditions at the same time?

 William Berger, MD: For many patients, the difference between asthma and COPD is not very clear.
 It’s important to talk with a board-certified allergist so you can get an accurate diagnosis.